From visible to SWIR, and beyond

 Applications of hyperspectral remote sensing range from precision agriculture to geology, environmental monitoring and archaeology.

 Until recently, hyperspectral remote sensing suffered from low temporal resolution: images were taken one or two weeks apart – the time that a big satellite needs to complete its trajectory.
-For many applications, like agriculture, that frequency was too low to fully realize the benefits of the technology.
+For many applications, like agriculture, that frequency was too low to fully realize the benefits.

 That’s why the advent of low-cost miniaturized satellites – so-called CubeSats – promises to be a game-changer for hyperspectral remote sensing.
 They allow for the development of a constellation of satellites that scan the same location almost daily.